Parkinson-NP/MIE-2024/README.md

 download-antismash-databases
 conda deactivate
 ```
+*antiSMASH* denotes the environment name (customizable), while *antismash* indicates the necessary package to Bioconda. antiSMASH is not installed in the same environment as MIE-2024 to allow use of other antiSMASH integrations with possible dependency clashes.
 Bioconda is one of 3 supported installation methods from antiSMASH.
 Instructions for Docker or manual installation can be found at <https://docs.antismash.secondarymetabolites.org/install/>.
 # Use Instructions
 ## Programs 1 and 3